Glowacki-Shannon/Glowacki-Shannon/README.md

 ## My Expertise

-- **Security Analyst:** I decipher the cryptic messages left by hackers and turn them into actionable insights.
+- **Security Analyst 🔒🕵️‍♂️📊:** I decipher the cryptic messages left by hackers and turn them into actionable insights.
-- **Threat Hunter:** Seeking out vulnerabilities before they can be exploited.
+- **Threat Hunter🕵🏼‍♂️🌐:** Seeking out vulnerabilities before they can be exploited.
-- **Incident Responder:** The first line of defence when digital chaos ensues.
+- **Incident Responder 🚑:** The first line of defence when digital chaos ensues.
-- **Compliance Maven:** Ensuring systems align with industry standards and regulations.
+- **Compliance Maven ✅:** Ensuring systems align with industry standards and regulations.
-- **Problem Solver:** Transforming security puzzles into secure solutions.
+- **Problem Solver 🧩:** Transforming security puzzles into secure solutions.

 ## What Awaits You

 In this repository, you'll find a treasure trove of cybersecurity resources, including:

-- **Guides and Tutorials:** Informative guides to help you navigate the ever-evolving world of cybersecurity.
+- **Guides and Tutorials 📚:** Informative guides to help you navigate the ever-evolving world of cybersecurity.
-- **Security Tools:** A curated collection of tools and scripts to bolster your digital defence.
+- **Security Tools 🧰:** A curated collection of tools and scripts to bolster your digital defence.
-- **Incident Reports:** Real-world examples of security incidents and the strategies used to mitigate them.
+- **Incident Reports 📊:** Real-world examples of security incidents and the strategies used to mitigate them.
-- **Research Insights:** Exploration of emerging security trends and technologies.
+- **Research Insights 💡:** Exploration of emerging security trends and technologies.

 ## Contributions Welcome